theriftlab/immanuel-python/README.md

 ## Settings

-The full documentation covers [settings](https://github.com/theriftlab/immanuel-python/tree/v1.0.11/docs/6-settings.md) in more detail, but much of the output can be customised.
+The full documentation covers settings in detail, but much of the output can be customized.
 The settings module allows you specify what data each chart returns, what planets etc. to include, and to fine-tune many intricate details of the aspect calculations.

 ## Tests